Can the similarity report be shown to students?

 What do I do if I can’t see a similarity score?

-First, if available, choose the resubmit to turnitin-plagiarism-framework-prod option within the SpeedGrader submission details tray.
+If available, choose the resubmit to turnitin-plagiarism-framework-prod option within the SpeedGrader submission details tray.

 If this is not available, or doesn’t generate a similarity score, please get in touch.